FAQ

 • Collections may be represented by different identifiers across different marketplaces and protocols.

 • Contracts and collections are often 1:1 (e.g., the Moonbirds collection on OpenSea only contains NFTs from the 0x23581767a106ae21c074b2276d25e5c3e136a68b contract), but not always.
 A prominent example is the OpenSea storefront contract - one of the contracts used to mint NFTs on Ethereum via OpenSea's platform.
-The address of this contract is 0x495f947276749ce646f68ac8c248420045cb7b5e - and it has around 1.7M individual NFT token IDs.
+The address of this contract is 0x495f947276749ce646f68ac8c248420045cb7b5e - and it has millions of individual NFT token IDs.

 • This storefront contract also contains many individual collections - and the opposite situation can also be possible (a collection that contains multiple contracts)